-5.2 What should the weights be in the model?
+5.2 How should the taxi cost model components be weighted?

 Table 5.2 and Table 5.3 present the CIE's estimates of cost and cost weights for Hobart, Launceston and "Other" regions of Tasmania.
-These estimates are based on information provided to the CIE by DIER; industry through initial consultation; and through the CIE's own research.
+These estimates are based on information provided to the CIE by DIER, industry through initial consultation, and through the CIE's own research.
 Not surprisingly, the inclusion of plate lease costs and operator and driver labour leads to a reduction in weights of other items, particularly for fuel and service and maintenance costs.

 It is important to note that the following estimates aim to be representative of the costs of operating an average taxi in specific locations within Tasmania.
 They will not necessarily be the same as the actual cost of operating an individual taxi.
 Rather they aim to represent the average cost of operating a taxi.
-This takes into account the differences in specific taxis including different fuel arrangements (petrol, LPG and Hybrid's) and operator models ranging from the segmented market of lease plate owner-network-operator-driver to the complete owner-operator model with combinations in between.
+This takes into account the differences in specific taxis including different fuel arrangements (petrol, LPG and Hybrid's) and operator models ranging from the segmented market of licence owner-network-operator-driver to the complete owner-operator model with combinations in between.